neilotoole/lg/README.md

 - `WARN`: the business operation didn't fail, but something fishy happened that should be diagnosed before it does start costing us money.
 Ops needs to look at it eventually, possibly passing it on to dev.
 - `DEBUG`: for developers, for after-the-fact diagnosis of problems.
-Sometimes `DEBUG` logs are the only practical way for devs to sherlock the disaster that occurred at our primary customer's installation, which of course cannot be recreated in tests because Mephisto himself couldn't conjure this excuse for a production environment.
+Sometimes `DEBUG` logs are the only practical way for devs to sherlock the disaster that occurred at our primary customer's installation, which of course cannot be recreated in tests because Mephisto himself couldn't conjure this production environment.

 This exploration examines a specific issue in detail: how to handle an `io.Closer` error after the main business operation has succeeded.
 The conclusion